Heart In Mind Blog• San Francisco Bay Area• California• Online

 Gina Li, Licensed Clinical Social Worker (LCSW)/ Therapist, California

-I am a licensed mental health therapist based in the Bay Area, who specializes in helping young adults, Asian Americans, and caregivers throughout California, break the cycles of intergenerational and relational trauma so that they can live truly more fulfilling lives.
+I am a licensed mental health therapist based in the Bay Area, who specializes in helping young adults, Asian Americans, and caregivers throughout California, navigate the effects of estrangement so that they can live truly more fulfilling lives.
 This can look like being more gentle with ourselves and others, while also setting boundaries as needed.
 It can also look like gaining greater self-awareness and true confidence.
 In summary, this looks like learning how to stay grounded in who we genuinely are and who we genuinely want to be.